dibyansh01/GDP-PER_CAPITA-prediction-model/README.md

 <li>You can customize this project as per your imagination and let others know the beauty of your imagination.</li>
   <h3>Summary</h3>
   <ul>
-    <li>In summary,This ARIMA-based GDP prediction model with low residue skew, residue mean close to zero, and P-values near zero indicates a reliable and accurate forecasting model.
-These measures provide evidence that the model is effectively capturing the temporal patterns and dependencies in the GDP data, producing unbiased predictions centered around the actual values</li>
+    <li>In summary,This GDP prediction model with log transformation, low residue skew, close to zero residue mean, and P-values close to zero suggests a trustworthy and accurate forecasting model.
+These indicators show that the model successfully captures the temporal dependencies and patterns in the GDP data, resulting in impartial predictions that are centered on the actual values. </li>
   </ul>
 </ul>